Table of Contents Show

-Most of you would be imagining Forks as in the twilight series, but let me burst your bubble there because Orleans has quite a plenty of sunny and warm, even hot, days through the year.
+Most of you would be imagining Forks as in the Twilight series, but let me burst your bubble there because Orleans has plenty of sunny and warm, even hot, days throughout the year.

-What you miss out here is the snowy weather, you’re not likely to experience snow here since freezing temperatures only lasts for a handful of days.
+What you miss out here is the snowy weather, you’re not likely to experience snow here since freezing temperatures only last for a handful of days.

 But you need to buckle up to face the high humidity in the city because it will surely drench you in your sweat.

 The average relative humidity of the place is ranked the highest in America at 76%, which means you will feel hot, sticky, and muggy, especially in July and August, which are recorded as the hottest months all year round.

 However, November is considered the least humid month, with humidity reaching only 50%.

 Spring – the most refreshing time of the year, extending from March to May.
 Parks and gardens explode with colourful flowers and soothing green foliage.
 Temperatures are mild and less humid.

 It is also the time for New Orleans musical festivities like the jazz and heritage festivals French Quarter Fest.